 We Fund Research to Improve Your Weather Forecast

-NOAA’s Weather Program Office funds research to improve weather forecasts, save lives, and reduce property damage.
+The NOAA Weather Program Office funds research to improve weather forecasts, save lives, and reduce property damage.
 We work throughout the Weather Enterprise to foster research that can be transitioned into operational weather forecasts so the public can be better prepared for weather phenomena.

 About Us

-NOAA's Weather Program Office Homepage.
+NOAA Weather Program Office Homepage.
 Image of a storm brewing over large field.

 Satellite Photo from NASA Unsplash Showing Weather on homepage of NOAA's Weather Program Office.

-We are looking to fund research to advance weather forecasting
+We fund research to advance weather forecasting

 • Observations